BOYS24’s Hwayoung Said Kpop Fans Have Stinky Breath And They Hit Back With Memes

 BOYS24 Hwayoung is in a lot of hot water with Kpop fans.
 Leaked audio revealed that he had a less than favorable opinion of the fans of the group.

 According to Soompi, someone who claims to be Hwayoung’s ex-girlfriend uploaded the audio to the internet.
-On the recording you can hear someone saying some pretty offensive things about Kpop fans.
+On the recording, you can hear someone saying some pretty offensive things about Kpop fans.

 “I like being called ‘oppa.’
 Not by fans though.
 That’s f**king sh*tty.
 It sucks at hi-touch sessions, you know, at those events where we hold our fans’ hands and greet them,” he reportedly said.
 “We have to greet 700 or 800 people and it makes me want to throw up.
 Seriously, their breaths smell like crap.”

-While some may have wanted to claim that the voice on the audio file isn’t Hwayoung’s, BOYS24’s agencies have since issued an apology for the views expressed by the kpop idol on the recording.
+While some may have wanted to claim that the voice on the audio file isn’t Hwayoung’s, BOYS24’s agencies have since issued an apology for the views expressed by the Kpop idol on the recording.

-Of course Kpop fans were not happy to hear these offensive comments and many have taken to social media to share their disgust.
+Of course, Kpop fans were not happy to hear these offensive comments and many have taken to social media to share their disgust.
 But many of them are doing so by creating these hilarious memes.

 boys24 fan meet: